South -Austria features significant research an industry competences in the cybersecurity field.

 Additionally, last year the SGS Cyber-Lab was opened during the Cyber Security Week.

-- A package of measures to reach the goal is on the way of being decided.
-Among them: events with international coverage on this topic and a communication & marketing strategy for cybersecurity in South-Austria
+- In 2020 there was restructuring of the cluster focus group.
+Among the measures: events with international coverage on this topic and a communication & marketing strategy for cybersecurity in South-Austria